Onderwijs-Koppelingen-OKx/OKD-Document-Management/doc/flow-6.md

 - **`DELETE .../okd/v1/documents/{documentId}`**
   - **Description**: DMS has deleted a specified document, identified by its `documentId`.
 Components should remove reference.
   - **Parameters**:
-    - `documentId` (required): A unique identifier (UUID) for the document to be deleted. dit is het ID dat het DMS in de POST calls eerder geretourneerd heeft.
-Dus niet het documentID van de component)
+    - `documentId` (required): A unique identifier (UUID) for the document to be deleted.
+Dit is het ID dat het DMS in de POST calls eerder geretourneerd heeft.
+Dus niet het documentID van de component.
   - **geen body**
   - **Response**:
     - **Success 204 (No content)**